 Dr. Zbarska received her Ph.D. in Neuroscience with Excellence in Research from Iowa State University in 2007.
 After that she was a leading scientist on several research projects at the Department of Biomedical Sciences and the Department of Genetics and Cell Biology at ISU.
 Dr. Zbarska is originally from the Ukraine where she received her BS in Physics and MS in Biophysics with Honors from the Shevchenko National University, Kiev, Ukraine.
 Dr. Zbarska is passionate about encouraging and advocating for undergraduate students’ research experiences.

-Laura Good works to help identify and advise undergraduate candidates for nationally competitive scholarship, fellowship, and grant opportunities.
-In addition to this, she supports the upper-division Honors program and is available to answer student questions.
+Gene Newgaard works to help identify and advise undergraduate candidates for nationally competitive scholarship, fellowship, and grant opportunities.
+In addition to this, he supports the upper-division Honors program and is available to answer student questions.

 Assistant Director for First-Year Honors Program

 The Assistant Director for First-Year Honors Program oversees the Honors 121 and Honors 302 experiences.
 Emily supervises the Undergraduate Assistants and FHP leaders, and works with FHP students from summer orientation all throughout their first year.
 Emily also works with Honors Ambassadors, prospective students, honors salons, and the honors social media accounts.
 Emily has degrees from Iowa State in English (2004) and Educational Leadership and Policy Studies (2006), and currently lives across the street from her own Honors 121 co-leader.
 In her spare time, Emily likes listening to podcasts, baking, and canning, and wants to talk to you about Game of Thrones.

 Program Assistant II

 Upper-Division Honors Program